fastverse/fastverse/README.md

 - **lubridate**: Facilitates POSIX-based computations (2 dependencies).

+- **anytime**: Anything to 'POSIXct' or 'Date' converter (2 dependencies).

+- **fasttime**: Fast parsing of strings to 'POSIXct' (0 dependencies).

+- **nanotime**: Provides a coherent set of temporal types and functions with nanosecond precision -
+                based on the 'integer64' class (7 dependencies).

 - **clock**: Comprehensive library for date-time manipulations using a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars) (6 dependencies).

-- **anytime**: Anything to 'POSIXct' or 'Date' Converter (2 dependencies).

-- **fasttime**: Fast parsing of strings to 'POSIXct' (0 dependencies).

 - **timechange**: Efficient manipulation of date-times accounting for time zones and daylight saving times (1 dependency).

-  *Notes*: Date and time variables are preserved in many *data.table* and *collapse* operations. *data.table* additionally offers an efficient integer based date class 'IDate' with some supporting functionality. *xts* and *zoo* also provide various functions to transform dates.
+  *Notes*: Date and time variables are preserved in many *data.table* and *collapse* operations. *data.table* additionally offers an efficient integer based date class 'IDate' with some supporting functionality. *xts* and *zoo* also provide various functions to transform dates, and *zoo* provides classes 'yearmon' and 'yearqtr' for convenient computation with monthly and quarterly data.
+Package *mondate* also provides a class 'mondate' for monthly data.

   <!-- - **nanotime**: (7 dependencies). -->